Jordan Still Searching for Votes With Moderate Holdouts

 Earlier that day, a stream of lawmakers who had previously supported House Majority Leader Steve Scalise, R-La., and who had been critical of Jordan, suddenly began to weigh in for the Ohioan.

-House Armed Services Committee Chairman Mike Rogers, R.-Ala., issued a statement saying he had had a serious discussion with Jordan about various issues (including the Farm Bill) and would vote for him for speaker.
+House Armed Services Committee Chair Mike Rogers, R-Ala., issued a statement saying he had had a serious discussion with Jordan about various issues (including the Farm Bill) and would vote for him for speaker.

 Rogers had been a strong Scalise backer.

-Also publicly endorsing Jordan were California Rep. Ken Calvert, dean of the Golden State’s GOP delegation to the House, and Missouri’s Rep. Ann Wagner.
+Also publicly endorsing Jordan were California Rep. Ken Calvert, dean of the Golden State's GOP delegation to the House, and Rep. Ann Wagner, R-Mo.

 "I cannot vote for Jim Jordan for speaker," Wagner had told members.